gcem/pathtracer/_posts/2021-04-07-first-images-first-mistakes.md

 {% include gallery caption="Some renders by my ray tracer for Assignment 1." %}

-Since I wrote this for the first assignment, there were no acceleration structures for meshes.
+Since I have coded this ray tracer for the first assignment, there were no acceleration structures for meshes.
 I haven't added multithreading either.
 So, these scenes took a long time to render.
 For example, the one with METU logo took 49 seconds on my machine.
 I will share more time measurements when I write about acceleration structures.
 Until then!

 [gh-test-results]: https://github.com/gcem/pathtracer/actions
 [blender]: https://www.blender.org/